Children's Hospital is part of the UPMC family.

 Hirschsprung’s disease, or congenital aganglionic megacolon, is another condition affecting approximately 25 percent of newborns with colorectal problems or one in 5,000 births overall.
 In Hirschsprung’s disease, parts of the large intestine (always affecting the rectum) lack the nerve cells necessary to regulate the colon’s activity.
 The lack of function contributes to blockage, which causes the colon to stretch.
 The usual treatment is surgical; the surgeon pulls an enervated part of the colon down to cover the part that lacks nerve cells.

-An ambulance transported the baby and his dad to Children’s Hospital of Pittsburgh of UPMC.
+An ambulance transported the baby and his dad to UPMC Children's Hospital of Pittsburgh.
 “Time kind of stopped there for a while,” says Michael.
 He shuttled back and forth to Magee with increasingly disturbing news for Meagan.
 In addition to an imperforate anus, Mikey was found to have an undescended testicle and two small holes in his heart.
 None of this had shown up on prenatal tests.
 “Every time he came to see me, he had more bad news,” says Meagan.
 “I finally told him to please stop coming over.
 I was a mess.”

 At just 24 hours old, Mikey had his first surgery, a colostomy, so he could eliminate what he ate.
 All went well, and at 3 months, Mikey was ready for his second surgery.
 A pediatric surgeon created an opening to Mikey’s rectum, and three months after that, Mikey’s colostomy was reversed.
 But these measures did not seem to resolve all of his elimination issues.
 “We were surprised because every diaper – every single one – had something in it,” says Michael.
 Babies usually produce a couple of stools a day, but this was unusual.